vineyugave/battlecode-2017/README.md

 We recommend using the map editor to create maps.
 The map editor can be ran from the client.
 Instructions can be found within the client.

-## Scala

-Most contestants choose to write their players in Java, but we also support Scala (or a mix of Java and Scala) out of the box, with the standard install.